Lendico/partner-api-documentation/Tutorials.md

 4 Pack the key and the crt file into a pfx file to send to us.

 ```
-openssl pkcs12 -export -out server.pfx -inkey server.key -in server_public.crt
+openssl pkcs12 -export -nokeys -in server_public.crt -out server.pfx
 ```

-NOTE: In the step 4 will ask you for a password for packing the files into PFX file, in case you use a password here you will need to send us the password.
+NOTE: In the step 4 will ask you for a password for packing the file into PFX file, in case you use a password here you will need to send us the password.

 ## In case using java as in the tutorial example, you can generate a pkcs12 file for the key store as below